Evexi/Evexi/readme.md

 #### Storage Methods

-The storgage API can be accessed by the following:
+The storage API is accessible as follows:

 ##### Get

 Get a single item from storage.
-The returned data will be different based on the type of file you are getting.
-If you get an item that ends with '.json' suffix the data will be returned as a JSON decoded object.
-If the item you are getting has the suffix ('.html', '.jpg', '.jpeg', 'png', 'bmp') then the data returned will be a path to where the file is within the file system.
+The returned data will vary depending on the requested file type.
+If an item has a ‘.json’ suffix the returned data will be returned as a JSON decoded object.
+Similarly, if an item has the suffix ('.html', '.jpg', '.jpeg', 'png', 'bmp') then the data returned will be a path to where the file is within the file system.

 ````javascript
 window.parent.postMessage(JSON.stringify({action: 'storage.get', name: 'text.json'}), '*');